Samplasion/deno-aoc/README.md

 This tool caches the input file and only downloads it once.
 To forcefully re-download the input file, you must delete it.
 Furthermore, this tool caches wrong solutions, so that you can't send them more than once.
+I've made my best efforts to prevent abuse.
+If there's a way to circumvent this, it's most likely a bug, and I'd love to hear about it.